anaynayak/aws-security-viz/README.md

 ============================================================

 ## DESCRIPTION
-  Need a quick way to visualize your current aws security group configuration? aws-security-viz does just that.
-Manipulate groups.rb to map multiple IP addresses to the same name.
+  Need a quick way to visualize your current aws/amazon ec2 security group configuration? aws-security-viz does just that based on the EC2 security group ingress configuration.

 ## INSTALLATION